guardian/front-pressed-lambda/README.md

 Facia press continuously presses new fronts and sends Kinesis update on the status.

-This lambda listens to Kinesis and store last press date in Dynamo DB.
+This lambda, living in the frontend account, listens to Kinesis and store last press date in a Dynamo DB table in the cms-fronts account.
-If the error count is above a threshold, it sends an alert mail.
+If the error count is above a threshold, it sends an alert mail via pagerduty.

 ### Unit tests